Table of Contents

 Peripheral and Central Facial Nerve Palsy

-Facial nerve palsy is paresis of the muscles supplied by the facial nerve (VII) on one side of the face due to a lesion of the facial nerve.
-The paresis generally only occurs on one side, but it may also occur on both sides.
+Facial nerve palsy is paresis of the muscles supplied by the facial nerve (VII) on 1 side of the face due to a lesion of the facial nerve.
+The paresis generally only occurs on 1 side, but it may also occur on both sides.
+Usually, it is temporary.
 Initially, the patient suffers from non-specific dragging pain in the region of the ear before the paresis develops over the course of a number of hours or days.

 Possible causes for facial nerve paresis: